Skip to content

 Hitting CTRL+C is equivalent to manually sending a SIGTERM signal.

 The recommended way to run a Tenzir node in AWS is with Elastic Container Service (ECS).
+The diagram below shows the high-level architecture of an AWS deployment.

 1. Go to AWS Marketplace and subscribe to the free Tenzir Node product.